ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

   <li>Use unobtainable items in builds (no command blocks, petrified wood, infested blocks, or mob heads (including player heads))</li>
   <li>Change someone else's style (officially) unless specifically asked to do so</li>
   <li>Rename schematics after scanning</li>
+  <li>Rename, move, or delete existing buildings after a style pack has been released (it will cause problems for existing colonies)</li>
+  <li>Use capital letters or punctuation (or spaces) in your schematic names; all lower-case is preferred.</li>
+  <li>Put a number anywhere in the schematic name except right at the end to indicate level</li>
+  <li>Put a unique item (something with special data, such as a written book or a patterned banner) into an item frame, chest, or other container (lecterns are ok).
+Also avoid putting complex-dyed armor anywhere; single-dyed is ok but remember that the player will have to figure out and duplicate it.</li>
 </ul>

 ## Additional Information